 |G3VGR||Wilderness Radio Sierra|

 The Sierra was originally a Norcal project designed by Wayne Burdick, N6KR.
 It was designed specifically as a low-current drain portable multiband transceiver and uses plug-in band modules, similar to the TenTec Scout.
 Sierra kits are marketed by Bob Dyer, KD6VIO, through his company Wilderness Radio.
 I bought my Sierra from Peter, G3XJS in early October 1999.
 It was originally built by G3TUX and is also fitted with the KC2 Display/Keyer option, Buzznot Noise Blanker and the DL-QRP-PA.
 The rig was complete with modules for all bands except 12 and 160 metres.
 I have now added the other two band modules and also a DL-SWR LED Indicator from QRPeter, DL2FI has been installed in the rig.
-The tiny SWR indicator uses surface-mount components and will reduce the number of accessories needed to transport when operating portable.
+The tiny SWR indicator, which uses surface-mount components, reduces the number of accessories needed when operating portable.
 I've also built various QRP accessories (Battery Charger, Z-Match ATU similar to the Emtech ZM2 and a W1FB design Resonant ATU).

 This photo shows the Sierra in some hotel room with a homemade Power Supply and a K8FF iambic paddle (another Norcal kit project).
 Usually, when operating from hotel rooms, I used a half-wave end-fed wire with counterpoises for each band.
 This isn't always an ideal antenna and especially prone to all the electrical noise around the average hotel and I looked into using some form of Magnetic Loop for future hotel operating.